 - The ability to ask additional follow-up questions after the webinar

 Photo Credit: theurchiness

 I’m delighted to unveil today our new Financing Not Fundraising Webinar Series.
 In each of the last three months I held an overview Financing Not Fundraising webinar that explained the concept and how nonprofits should approach their money generating activities in a very different way.
 This webinar is based on our popular Financing Not Fundraising blog series.
 Because the overview webinar was so popular and there was such a demand for more in-depth, topic specific webinars, I decided to launch a webinar series beginning this coming January.
 This series will take the individual concepts within Financing Not Fundraising one-by-one.

 Below are the first four webinars in this series.
 As the year progresses, we will add additional webinars.
 There will be one Financing Not Fundraising webinar each month.
-And if you missed the overview webinar, you can still view a recording of it here.
+And if you missed the overview webinar, you can still view a recording of it as an on demand webinar here.

 • How to align your nonprofit’s mission with the money needed to deliver on it

 • Why a message of impact results in more money

 • Understanding the critical difference between revenue and capital

 • Why overhead isn’t a dirty word anymore